 The small Gray Hairstreak Butterfly can be found all over the continent, flitting and flying in dizzying patterns.

-The caterpillar feeds on the flowers of legumes and member of the hibiscus plant family.
-This makes it an annoying pest to bean farmers.
-It can adapt its coloring (to a certain degree) to camouflage itself on the plant it is feeding on.
-Two to three generations are born in a year which likely aids in their prevalance.
+The caterpillar of the Gray Hairstreak feeds on the flowers of legumes and member of the hibiscus plant family.
+This makes it an annoying pest to bean farmers and ornamental flower growers.
+The butterfly can adapt its coloring (to a certain degree) and camouflage itself on the plant it is feeding on.
+Two to three generations are born in a year which likely aids in their prevalence.
 They are most active from late spring to early autumn.

 Scientific Name: Strymon melinus

 Other Name(s): Common Hairstreak Butterfly

 Butterfly or Moth

 Size (Adult; Length): 25mm to 32mm (0.98in to 1.25in)

 Note: An insect's reach is not limited by lines drawn on a map and therefore species may appear in areas, regions and/or states beyond those listed above as they are driven by environmental factors (such as climate change), available food supplies and mating patterns.
 Grayed-out selections indicate that the subject in question has not been reported in that particular territory.
 U.S. states and Canadian provinces / territories are clickable to their respective bug listings.